bbc/psammead/packages/components/psammead-brand/README.md

 The `svgHeight` value acts as a placeholder for the `svg` element meaning the overall banner height does not change with the dynamic scaling, also the `height` allows the contents of the `svg` element to remain vertically centred within the banner at all times.

 The `url` value is the link that points to the frontpage of the service associated with the `svg`.

-The `serviceLocalisedName` is an optional prop referring to the local name of a service eg `Yoruba`.

 ## Installation